 Another thing a manager can is use online training programs.
 Instead of passing out "glorified PowerPoints" to their workforce, online learning is proving to be an incredibly useful and satisfying way to on-board new employees and re-train existing ones to meet your restaurant's brand standards.

 Managers can also use labor management solutions to ensure that critical tasks are completed by their team.
-After an employee completes a task, they can "check the box" in the app which informs their manager the task has been completed.
+After an employee completes a task, they can "check a box" in the app to let their manager know the task has been completed.
 Managers can use task completions to form a positive feedback loop with their workers.
 Sending out a "well done" or "good job" message for completed tasks only takes a second, but this kind of positive feedback is what all team members crave.